eclipse-velocitas/velocitas-docs/content/en/docs/concepts/lifecycle_management/_index.md

 ## Introduction

-Once a repository has been created from one of our _Vehicle App_ templates, the only way to receive updates into your derived repository is to manually pull changes - This can be quite tedious and error prone.
+Once a repository has been created from one of our _Vehicle App_ templates, the only way to receive updates into your derived repository is to manually pull changes - This can be quite tidious and error prone.
 This is where our _Lifecycle Management_ comes to the rescue!

 All of our main components of the development environment